Max Muncy Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.
+- The Reds pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.01).

-- Reds pitchers combine to give up 74 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Reds pitchers combine to allow 76 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Weaver makes the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- Williamson makes the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- The righty last appeared on Wednesday against the Boston Red Sox, when he went 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- His last appearance was on Friday against the Milwaukee Brewers, when the lefty tossed 6 2/3 innings, surrendering two earned runs while giving up five hits.

-- The 29-year-old has amassed a 5.36 ERA and 8.7 strikeouts per nine innings across eight games this season, while giving up a batting average of .284 to his opponents.
+- The 25-year-old has amassed an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.